Pre-Season Team Camps | Summer 2022

 The information on this page is designed to help answer any questions you may have prior to arriving at camp.
 Should you have further questions, please contact our Erie Premier Staff.

-1. REGISTER AND PAY ONLINE.
 The Individual Player Registration link is sent to the team contact (coach, parent manager, etc), who will forward it to the players they have invited to camp.
 If you have not received the registration link, please contact your team contact first.
+Each player’s registration is not complete until payment in full is received.
+In addition to payment, the online registration will capture the required Medical and Player Release Information.

 |Player Refund Policy